Rodolfo González (footballer)

-Rodolfo Antonio González Aránguiz (born 28 February 1989) is a Chilean professional footballer who plays as a defender for Primera B de Chile side Cobreloa.
+Rodolfo Antonio González Aránguiz (born 28 February 1989, in La Pintana, Santiago, Chile), is a Chilean professional footballer who plays as a defender.
+He currently plays for Primera B de Chile side Cobreloa, where he also serves as captain.

 International career

-Along with Chile U18 he won the 2008 João Havelange Tournament.
+He was part of the Chile U-18 national team that won the João Havelange Tournament held in Mexico.

+Personal life

+He is the father of the footballer Youssef González, who was promoted to the Cobreloa first team in 2026.